What are the prerequisites and admission requirements for the MSN program?

 How much professional experience is required for new students preparing to enter the MSN option?

-You will need one year of professional RN work experience prior to registering for your specialty courses.
+You will need two years of professional RN work experience prior to registering for your specialty courses.
 You may start your core classes as soon as you are admitted.

 How many hours are in the core component of the MSN program?

 There are 21 semester hours in the core component.

 How many hours are in the specialty components of the MSN program?